Best Slack Alternatives for Team Chat [Free & Paid]

 Discord is primarily known as a chat app for gamers, but it can also be a great option for teams.
 One of the biggest benefits of Discord is its highly customizable notification system, which allows you to fine-tune how and when you receive notifications from different channels.
 Discord also allows you to create multiple channels for different teams or projects, each with its own settings and permissions.

 However, there are some potential drawbacks to using Discord as a team chat tool.
-For example, while it does offer some integrations with third-party apps, they are not as robust as Slack's integrations.
+While it does offer some integrations with third-party apps, they are not as robust as Slack's integrations.
+The gaming-focused interface may also feel unprofessional for some business environments.

 Microsoft Teams (Free Version)